loftuxab/alfresco-ubuntu-install/README.md

 There is also lots of documentation at http://docs.alfresco.com/4.2/index.jsp.
 To become an Alfresco server Administator, read the 'Administering' section.

 >###Known issues
 >Many components have their download url:s point to specific version.
 >Whenever a new version comes out, the older version is removed from the download server and this script breaks.
 I try to update as soon as I find out.
 This is known to happen with LibreOffice and Tomcat.
-You can check that the download url:s are valid before running the script, the are all in the beginning of the script.
+The script will check if the needed components are available and break if they are not.

 More on the components/installation steps.
 =======